Skip to content

 3. Keep on top of your coolant

-Another thing you should make a habit of doing every time you change your oil and replace your filters is top up your coolant and changing its filter.
-Unfortunately, this maintenance step is often neglected, which is why it’s little wonder the bulk of diesel engine maintenance problems come down to a lack of coolant.
+Another thing you should make a habit of doing every time you change your oil and replace your filters is top up your coolant.
+Unfortunately, this maintenance step is often neglected, which is why it’s little wonder the bulk of diesel engine maintenance problems come down to a lack of coolant concentrate.

 Coolant is the thing that keeps your diesel engine in that sweet spot of between 80–110C.
 The additive is mixed with water and funnelled into the engine’s cooling system.
-It’s when this combination becomes quite acidic that it’s time to top up or change.
+It’s when this combination becomes quite acidic that it’s time to change.

 4. Let your car warm-up.....just a few moments